PRICING GUIDE FOR CONVEYANCING AND RELATED WORK

 Sally Louca qualified as a Chartered Legal Executive in 2016 and deals with conveyancing work in our conveyancing department.

-Andri Achilleos is a Trainee Solicitor at Boulter & Company working in our conveyancing department under the supervision of Andrew Joannides.
+Andri Achilleos is a Trainee Solicitor at Boulter & Co LLP working in our conveyancing department under the supervision of Andrew Joannides.